User Agreement for PayPal Service

 If you and the seller are unable to come to an agreement, escalate the Dispute to a Claim within 20 days of opening the Dispute.
 It is your responsibility to keep track of these deadlines.

-You must wait at least 7 days from the date of payment to escalate a Dispute for an Item Not Received (INR), unless the Dispute is for USD 2,500 or more (or currency equivalent).
-To find the currency equivalent in any other currency (for example, GBP or Euro) at the time of transaction please log into your Account and use the “Currency Converter” tool located in your Account Overview.
+You must wait at least 7 days from the date of payment to escalate a Dispute for an Item Not Received (INR), unless otherwise agreed by PayPal .
 If you do not escalate the Dispute to a Claim within 20 days, PayPal will close the Dispute and you will not be eligible for a payment under the terms of PayPal Buyer Protection.
-You are permitted to edit or change a Claim after filing only if you wish to add further information or if you wish to change the reason of your Dispute/Claim from “Item Not Received” to “Significantly Not as Described” (but only if it relates to a single payment).
+In certain cases, PayPal may permit you to edit or change a Claim after filing only if you wish to add further information or if you wish to change the reason of your Dispute/Claim from “Item Not Received” to “Significantly Not as Described” (but only if it relates to a single payment).
 Otherwise you may not edit or change a Claim after filing it.

 - Respond to PayPal requests for information in a timely manner